pekaalto/sc2aibot/README.md

 ### References
-I have borrowed some ideas from https://github.com/xhujoy/pysc2-agents (FullyConv-network etc.) and [Open AI's baselines](https://github.com/openai/baselines/) but the implementation here is different from those.
+I have borrowed some ideas from https://github.com/xhujoy/pysc2-agents (FullyConv-network etc.) and [Open AI's baselines](https://github.com/openai/baselines/) (A2C and PPO) but the implementation here is different from those.
 For parallel environments using the code from baselines adapted for sc2.